Rating: Outstanding Plus

 This story (as well as Loten’s other huge SSHG work, ‘Post Tenebras, Lux’ which I have not yet reviewed) came extremely highly recommended to me by the readers of this blog.
 I think perhaps I allowed those high recommendations to inflate my expectations.
 In my mind, I heralded this as the greatest SSHG work ever, that all others would pale in the light of.
 I saved it for the rainiest of rainy days when I was completely exhausted and needed a great, riveting story to keep me sewing on schedule (I use text-to-speech programs) and to transport me away from my stresses.
 Perhaps because of this combination of work stress and exaggerated expectations, I ended up very disappointed by this fic.
 It’s also possible that I was mixing together the recommendations for Loten’s ‘Post Tenebras, Lux’ with the recommendations for this fic – perhaps I’ll like that one better?
 So, please keep all of this in mind when you read this review.
 Many fans feel this is the best SSHG fic ever written – and perhaps it is – but not for me.

 The plotting is extremely slow.
-It worked in the beginning, because the slow, probing conversations were supported by the growing romantic tension.
-But once the romance had been resolved, I struggled to stay interested.
-The plot is a rehash of the final three books, so there was no plot/action tension and no romantic tension.
+This is fine in the beginning of the story, because the slow, probing conversations were supported by Hermione’s curiousity about the Snape and the growing romantic tension.
+But when the romance had been resolved and these conversations continued, over and over again with very little plot advancement, they began to feel superflous and I started skimming.
+The romance was completely resolved halfway through, and the plot is one we have already ready dozens of times.
+There was absolutely no tension or a reason to turn the page, for me.
 Why keep reading?
 What could possibly fill the second 200k of the story?
-The emotional conversations that seemed so interesting in the first half began to feel like repetitive filler.
-I actually started skimming, because it seemed that each new scene was Severus’ reflection on his feelings, Severus talking to Hermione about his feelings, Hermione talking to Severus about her feelings, Severus talking to Harry about Harry’s feelings, and then a very minor plot event that starts the entire cycle over again, as everyone examines their responses to this minor plot point.
+Severus’ reflection on his feelings, Severus talking to Hermione about his feelings, Hermione talking to Severus about her feelings, Severus talking to Harry about Harry’s feelings, and then a very minor plot event that starts the entire cycle over again, as everyone examines their responses to this minor plot point.

 Edit, several hours later: I felt the need to come back and report that my feelings on this fic were not precipitated by stress or a bad mood, because I started another fic and am so far immensely enjoying it (Thirty-One Days by keelhaulrose.)
 There is mystery/tension in this new fic – how will the plot resolve?
 How will the romance resolve?
 I have no idea, and that’s exciting.
 The problem for me with ‘Chasing the Sun’ is that it runs out of excitement and tension 250k words too early.